 Search 98 senior living options

-See full list of all 98 licensed assisted living homes in Nevada for 2019.
-Senior Living Help enables senior citizens and their loved ones to find every licensed assisted living facility in Nevada.
-If you or your loved one are looking for a facility in any part of Nevada with loving and caring staff who will help with daily living tasks such as bathing, getting dressed, eating, moving or any other activities, please browse all facility listings below by your city or county, or alternatively use the search box above to find an assisted living community in Nevada that is nearby.
+See full list of all 98 licensed assisted living facilities in Nevada for 2020.
+Senior Living Help enables senior citizens and their loved ones to locate every licensed assisted living facility in Nevada.
+If you or your loved one are looking for a facility in any part of Nevada with kind and caring staff who will assist with daily living activities such as bathing, getting dressed, eating, moving around or any other activities, please browse all facility listings below by your city or county, or alternatively use the search box above to find an assisted living facility in Nevada that is near your location.